rjmcbain/express-views-lesson/readme.md

 Even though this is an `.ejs` file we're able to write html because we've set up our app to use the ejs templating engine, which can render HTML **and** embedded JavaScript.

 Now, we're going to do two things.
-First, because we're we're pulling `candies` from our database, we'll have access to all of our `candies` and their associated attributes.
+First, because we're pulling `candies` from our database, we'll have access to all of our `candies` and their associated attributes.
 So let's iterate over that array with JavaScript.
 Just like earlier, we specify that what's being read is JavaScript with opening and closing `<% %>`, if we want the code to execute; with `<%= %>` if we want the code to execute **and render** on the browser.

 > Note: Recent versions of EJS have [a few more options](https://www.npmjs.com/package/ejs#tags)